nushell/tree-sitter-nu/installation/neovim.md

 mkdir $local
 http get ([$remote $file] | str join "/") | save --force ($local | path join $file)
 ```

+You need to run this snippet whenever the highlights change and `:TSUpdate nu` whenever there is a new version of the parser.

 [tree-sitter]: https://tree-sitter.github.io/tree-sitter/
 [nvim-treesitter]: https://github.com/nvim-treesitter/nvim-treesitter